Day 1 : Sunday, April 26

 Speakers:

-L04 - Foundations of IRT UAT Script Writing (I)
+L04 - Foundations of RTSM User Acceptance Testing (UAT) (I)

-The session will guide attendees with steps for creating, organizing, and executing right-sized UAT test scripts that support the full UAT lifecycle from planning through documentation.
+Participants will gain an understanding of industry expectations for UAT planning, execution, documentation, and change control through risk based, right-sized test scripts that support the full UAT lifecycle - from planning through closure.

 Speakers: